"The greatest gift you can give another is the purity of your attention" – Richard Moss

 I take a creative, proactive approach to counselling to help you find a way forwards and support you becoming the person you want to be and living the life you want to lead.
 I draw on humanistic, psychodynamic and mindfulness-based approaches as well as schema therapy, to tailor my way of working to suit your particular needs.

 What can I expect?

-Counselling is about supporting (and challenging!) you moving from where are to where you want to be.
+Counselling is about supporting you to move from where you are to where you want to be.
 The first few sessions usually involve getting a clearer picture of your hopes and desires.
 Once we know what we're working towards we can think together about a plan for getting there.
 This can involve:

 - Becoming more conscious of relational patterns, thought processes and behaviours that are keeping you stuck

 - Increasing your capacity to sit with and process difficult feelings and emotions